 Equity exposures are calculated based on the market based approach (simple risk weight method) after the application of a 1.06 scaling factor as required by SARB.
-Listed equity are risk-weighted at 318% and unlisted equity at 424%.

 The on-balance sheet exposures in column (a) are reported gross of impairment, CCF and CRM.
 Off-balance sheet exposures in column (b) include revocable facilities.